JLyne/LiveAtlas/README.md

 ### Default internal webserver
 1. Download the latest release.
 2. Extract into `plugins/dynmap/web`.
 The existing index.html should be overwritten.
-3. (Optional) Set index.html as readonly.
+3. (Recommended) Set index.html as readonly.
 This will prevent Dynmap overwriting it after every update.
 4. Clear any CDN caches you may have.
 5. Done.